 What is Semester in the City?

-UNH undergraduates have the opportunity to spend a semester in Boston as Student Innovation Fellows participating in hands-on learning through high quality and well supported 30+ hour per week internships with a leading social change organization (nonprofit, business, or public sector) – in community development, social justice, health, education, environment, and other areas dedicated to the public good through Semester in the City.
+The University of New Hampshire and the College for Social Innovation (a Boston non-profit) have partnered to give undergraduates the opportunity to spend a semester in Boston as Student Innovation Fellows participating in hands-on learning through high quality and well supported 30+ hour per week internships with a leading social change organization (nonprofit, business, or public sector) – in community development, social justice, health, education, environment, and other areas dedicated to the public good through Semester in the City.

-Though a transformative 14-week program, students will address current social issues while developing essential skills and networks that prepare them for life and work after graduation.
+Though a transformative 15-week program, students will address current social issues while developing essential skills and networks that prepare them for life and work after graduation.

 Fellows will be enrolled in a foundational course that meets one evening a week, “The Social Innovator's Tool Box”, which will introduce students to different approaches to social change and social innovation.
 Students will explore how impact investing, advocacy, action tanking, social entrepreneurship, and movement building can advance progress on issues students care about.
 The course will use case studies and discussions with leading change-makers – as well as the emerging academic literature on social innovation – to illuminate different pathways to change.